isgood-dev/wavey/README.md

 *Created by acatia#5378*

-⚠️ **This has only been tested and built around Windows.
-Other operating systems may not work for this.**
 </h3>
+<h4 align="center"> ⚠️ This has only been tested and built around Windows.
+Other operating systems may not work for this. </h4>

 # Requirements & Dependancies
 ### Using the Python script directly: